ircv3/ircv3-specifications/extensions/chathistory.md

     CHATHISTORY BETWEEN <target> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ | msgid=1234> <limit>

 Request up to `limit` number of messages between the given `timestamp` or `msgid` values.
 With respect to the limit, the returned messages MUST be counted starting from and excluding the first message selector, while finishing on and excluding the second.
 This may be forwards or backwards in time.

+#### `LISTCORRESPONDENTS`

+Unlike the other subcommands, `LISTCORRESPONDENTS` does not return message history; instead, it lists users with which the user has exchanged direct messages, ordered by the time of the latest message sent either from or to the other user.
+This allows the client to discover missed direct message conversations with users it is not currently aware of.

+    CHATHISTORY LISTCORRESPONDENTS <timestamp=YYYY-MM-DDThh:mm:ss.sssZ> <timestamp=YYYY-MM-DDThh:mm:ss.sssZ> <limit>

+The parameters have the same semantics as `BETWEEN`, except that they MUST be timestamps and not msgids.
+Returned messages have the syntax:

+    CHATHISTORY CORRESPONDENT <nickname> <YYYY-MM-DDThh:mm:ss.sssZ>

+where the timestamp is the time of the latest message sent from or to the other user.

 #### Returned message notes
 The order of returned messages within the batch is implementation-defined, but SHOULD be ascending time order or some approximation thereof, regardless of the subcommand used.
 The `server-time` tag on each message SHOULD be the time at which the message was received by the IRC server.
 The `msgid` tag that identifies each individual message in a response MUST be the `msgid` tag as originally sent by the IRC server.